By: Ellen Simon

 Waterkeepers defend their waterways against every source of pollution, whether it’s toxic arsenic from a mine, oil that’s mixed into stormwater, or feces from cows defecating into a river.

-As Waterkeeper Alliance turns 20, we’re celebrating the many ways Waterkeepers around the world prevent pollution.
+As Waterkeeper Alliance turns 20, we’re celebrating the many ways Waterkeepers around the world prevent and avoid pollution.

 These wins require patient, meticulous work.
 For instance, New York’s Lake George Waterkeeper completed the first watershed-wide assessment of road salt application in North America.
 The group is now on target to achieve its goal of 50 percent reduction of road salt application in the watershed as early as 2020.